netigent/ldap-query-service/README.md

 # LdapQueryService
-LDAP Library for .netcore allowing you to Authenticate with LDAP Query Users and Groups
+LDAP Library for .netcore allowing you to Authenticate, Query Users and Groups, check membership.

 # How to use

 Initially thanks for considering using this library - we hope that it gives you some benefits.
 In terms of using the Library the following should get you up and running quickly

-###LDAP settings in appSettings.json
+### LDAP settings in **appSettings.json**

 ```
   "LDAP": {
     "FullDNS": "myorg.com",